1982 Portuguese local elections

 Local elections were held in Portugal on 12 December 1982.
-They were the third local elections in Portugal since the democratic revolution of 1974 introduced the concept of democratic local power.
+They were the third local elections in Portugal since the 1976 Constitution introduced the concept of democratic local power.

 The elections consisted of three separate elections in the 305 Portuguese municipalities that existed at the time, the election for the Municipal Chambers, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president, this last was held separately in the more than 4,000 parishes around the country.

-The Socialist Party finished once more on the top of the results table, increasing its share by 4 points, however that was because the coalition between the two major right-wing parties, the Democratic and Social Center and the Social Democratic Party, the Democratic Alliance, did not participate in all Municipalities and Parishes, being the parties which composed it, separated in many Municipalities.
-This right wing coalition did, however, lose some voting in relation to the previous election.
+Once again, the Socialist Party finished on the top of the results table, increasing its share by 4 points, however, the total aggregate of the Democratic Alliance (AD), between the Democratic and Social Center, the Social Democratic Party and the People's Monarchist Party, stood at 42 percent of the votes and elected 165 mayors.
+The Alliance, however, lost some ground compared with the previous election, with the then PSD leader and Prime Minister Francisco Pinto Balsemão considering the results a disappointment, citing divisions with his own party and the alliance, and resigning from both posts.
+This decision led to a snap general election in April 1983.

 The left-wing United People Alliance dominated the election in the municipalities of the South of the country, gathering more than 60 percent of the votes and achieving its best result ever with 20.7 percent and 55 mayors.

-Despite the victory of the Democratic Alliance, the then PSD leader and Prime Minister Francisco Pinto Balsemão considered the results a disappointment, citing divisions with his own party and the alliance, and resigned from both posts.
-This decision led to a snap general election in April 1983.
+These would be the last elections in which local members would be elected for a 3-year term.

+Background

 Electoral system

 All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.

+By-elections (1979–1982)

+During the normal three-year term of local governments, nine municipal council by-elections were held: In the municipality of Corvo on 18 May 1980; In the municipality of Vila do Porto on 20 July 1980; In the municipality of Aguiar da Beira on 27 July 1980; In the municipality of Mealhada on 23 November 1980; In the municipality of Murça on 31 May 1981; In the municipality of Nazaré on 14 June 1981; In the municipality of Valpaços on 13 September 1981; In the municipality of Loures on 11 October 1981; In the municipality of Praia da Vitória on 14 February 1982, adding to this, ninety-seven parishes also held a by-election for parish assemblies.